steph72/dragonrock-mega65/doc/JITSA.md

 It is rooted in the realization that in modern software development methodologies, people often rather spend their time talking about their work than acutally getting any work done.
 Or, even worse, people who never ever wrote one single line of useful code debate about how an application should be written.
 Scrum & friends surely come with the best intentions, but unfortunately they encourage such behaviour, especially when applied the wrong way.

-(In fact, a big portion of this text was written while I had to endure helping out on a project consisting mainly of overpaid people conducting endless discussions, scheming their petty little schemes in the background and finally flushing months and months of work down the sink because some outside consultant told the CEO that the only solution would be to "go crossplatform" with fluttter or some shit like that.
-This - of course - didn't solve any of the real problems of the company, which were deeply rooted in a totally messsed up 'agile' team structure and the fact that nobody was able or willing to get their fucking act together and just implement that shit already; but I digress...)

 If you - like me - have learned your craft back in the golden days of writing C64 and Amiga Intros and hacking your way into the (newly invented) WWW, this mode of "work" can be terribly frustrating,to say the least.
-So I tried to come up with an alternative to the so-called 12 principles of agile programming... by writing my own 12 principles which address some of the things that are going horribly wrong with Scrum.
+I've been a software developer for nearly 30 years now, and I have witnessed my trade getting horribly mutilated and devalued by all kinds of religiously applied methodology bullshit.
+So I tried to come up with an alternative to the so-called 12 principles of agile programming... by writing my own 12 principles which address some of the things that are going horribly wrong in today's development techniques.

 Here they are: